rust-db/refinery/refinery_cli/README.md

 ### Alternativ for docker

-To run migrations given that you have a database [uri](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING) (like: postgres://user_name:passwd@hostname:5432/myDB ) stored in an enviroment variable DB_URI.
+To run migrations given that you have a database [uri](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING) (like: postgres://user_name:passwd@hostname:5432/myDB ) stored in an environment variable DB_URI.

 ```sh
 refinery migrate -e DB_URI files -p ./sql_migrations
 ```
-This option is extra useful when running refinery inside a docker container, were you usualy have the db connection info stored as an enviroment variable.
+This option is extra useful when running refinery inside a docker container, were you usualy have the db connection info stored as an environment variable.

 For more info and migration options run.